theHellDog/better-initramfs/README.rst

-  Scan all disks for volume groups and activate them. luks do ``cryptsetup luksOpen`` on enc_root variable. enc_root=<device>
+  Scan all disks for volume groups and activate them. luks do ``cryptsetup luksOpen`` on enc_root variable. gpg
+  Decrypt GPG key file (need to put into sourceroot/etc/key.gpg) then do ``cryptsetup luksOpen`` on enc_root variable with decrypted key. enc_root=<device>
   for example ``/dev/sda2`` if sda2 is your encrypted rootfs.
 This variable is ignored if luks isn't enabled.
 You can specify multiple devices with colon as spearator, like ``enc_root=/dev/sda2:/dev/sdb2:/dev/vda1``. root=<device>